-Thus, the way data are rendered anonymous is central to determine if true anonymisation is actually envisaged in the BIRO System, according to the state of the art.
+The way data are made anonymous is central to the determination of true anonymisation envisaged in the BIRO System.

-Ex Recital 26 of the Data Protection Directive, anonymisation allows the processing of personal data without consent, placing anonymous data outside the scope of the data protection principles therein contained.
+According to Recital 26 of the Data Protection Directive, anonymisation allows the processing of personal data without consent, placing anonymous data outside the scope of the data protection principles contained in the Directive.

-Anonymisation could be therefore seen as a means to determine the boundaries of privacy protection principles.
-When data is truly anonymous, the interest of the data subject to maintain his/her data private and confidential is in fact protected "ipso iure"; hence, the processing should be considered legitimate.
+Therefore, anonymisation could be seen as a means to determine the boundaries of privacy protection principles: when data is truly anonymous, the interest of the data subject to maintain his/her data private and confidential is in fact protected "ipso iure"; hence, the processing should be considered legitimate.

 Data is rendered anonymous, according to Directive, only if "the data subject is no longer identifiable".

-The Directive specifies that an "identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his physical, physiological, mental, economic, cultural or social identify".
-The same Recital specifies that, in order to determine whether a person is identifiable, "account should be taken of all the means likely reasonably to be used either by the controller or by any other person to identify the said person".
+The Directive specifies that an "identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his physical, physiological, mental, economic, cultural or social identity".

-Consequently, when the data subject could be identified with reasonable means directly from the data itself or indirectly through the combination of other means, data cannot be considered anonymous and, therefore, fall under the Directive principles, including the need to gain expressed consent from the data subject.
+Consequently, when the data subject could be identified with a reasonable effort directly from the data itself or indirectly through the combination of other means, data cannot be considered anonymous and, therefore, falls under the Directive principles, including the need to gain expressed consent from the data subject.